 When we read or watch something, we wanna see real people dealing with real problems.
 No one wants to see happy people enjoying their beautiful family lunch without any kind of conflict.
 We like to see people struggling with problems cuz we identify with them.

 In Orange Is The New Black, Soso is not just the crazy oriental who never stops speaking.
 She also suffers from failing to make friends in prison and staying by her own.

 And even though Piper becomes a stronger woman through the seasons and get used to her reality, she still has to deal with her own selfishness.

 Daya is perhaps the most focused woman in her group, but she also has to deal with the hard situation of being pregnant with a police officer.

 See that all these characters have their problems to deal with.
 But they also have their qualities and flaws, their fears and the need to keep moving forward.

 Good characters need a background story, qualities, flaws and a problem that they need to solve at the same time that their qualities distract them from these achievements.

 To illustrate this better, think about Game of Thrones.
 We have Tyrion who dreams of being loved and acknowledged for his intelligence, but at the same time he must deal with all the discrimination of people because he’s a dwarf.
-Daenerys wants to take the Iron Throne but she’s a girl who needs to deal not only with people who betray her but also with all the problems that the early age and lack of experience bring her.
-Arya and Brienne want to prove their worth, but they have to deal with gender discrimination.
+Daenerys wants to take the Iron Throne, but she’s a girl who needs to deal not only with people who betray her but also with all the problems that the early age and lack of experience bring her.
+Arya and Brienne wanna prove their worth, but they have to deal with gender discrimination.

 The fact that these characters fight even with all the disadvantages makes us see ourselves in them.
 That’s why we like stories like Game of Thrones and Orange Is The New Black.
 We like stories that inspire us, talk about problems and also talk about love.
 Because even though life might be hard and horrible most of the time, there are also some good times and people worth living for.
-Convey this to your story and you will create a much bigger tie with your reader.
+Convey this to your story and you will create a much bigger tie with people.